Why allergy test?

 Some pets are not good candidates for allergy testing and allergy shots.
 We will discuss if this is a good option for your pet at your appointment.

 Process for dogs

 We will gather a history, perform a physical exam, and samples may be taken from the skin to determine if there is an infection.
 If your dog is a good candidate for skin testing and shots, then we will have your pet lay on a table or on the floor.
+Most dogs need mild sedation.
 A square patch will be shaved on the side of the chest, and a very small amount of allergens (things your pet may be allergic to, like pollens) will be injected in the skin.
-Sometimes dogs need sedation for this procedure, as they are having multiple injections.
 Then the doctor will monitor the injection sites to look for reactions.
 If your pet is allergic to an allergen, then the location it was injected will turn red and swell slightly.
 The reactions are recorded and we go over the reactions with the owner.
 The testing takes about 30 minutes to perform.
 Some pets are a little itchy at their testing sites afterwards.
-The reactions fade in 15-60 minutes.
+The reactions fade over a couple hours.

 Process for cats

 Cats can be skin tested, but often cats have better results on blood testing.
 Cats are different than dogs in their response to allergy testing and shots, we can discuss if your cat should be skin tested or not at your appointment.